 - Simple extensions are extensions of up to 7 calendar days for LLB and JD units and up to 14 calendar days for Master’s level units.

 - Students must request simple extensions directly from the Unit Convenor.
 The request must be made in writing (e.g. email).
 Students should not use the special consideration application form to request a simple extension.

 - Simple extension requests should be made prior to the due date for assessment where possible, and should be accompanied by supporting evidence in the form of a Professional Practitioner’s Certificate or Statutory Declaration.

-- Simple extensions are not available for exams, except in the case of take-home exams.
+- Simple extensions are not available for exams (including take-home exams).

 - If a simple extension is not granted, a student may proceed to apply for a formal extension via the special consideration process.